 Surrounded by the towering mountains, it makes a transition from the wilderness to a bustling city as smooth as possible.
 Not as busy as Denver, the smaller city yet throws at you a lively urban vibe a stone’s throw away from the Colorado’s rocky giants.

-3. From Homey Bounder to Indifferent Denver, All in One Day
+3. From Homey Bounder to Bustling Denver, All in One Day

 On the other hand, you can easily blend in with the crowd and spend half a day exploring Denver without a worry of bumping into some curious locals (we met those in Boulder) that ache to strike up a conversation with a newcomer.

 Meeting locals and making friends are an essential part of any travel.
-But enjoying your own silence even in the midst of the bustling city is all you need from time to time.
+But enjoying a silence freedom even in the middle of the bustling city is all you need from time to time.

 4. Walkable Downtowns in Both Denver and Boulder

-What makes Boulder and Denver especially alluring as a one-day excursion in Colorado is ease of getting around.
+What makes Boulder and Denver especially alluring as a one-day excursion in Colorado is the ease of getting around.
 Both cities boast stunning, walkable downtowns.
 Furthermore, many landmarks cluster in and around the centers.
-And this is certainly the best recipe for a successful trip to both Denver and Boulder in just one day.
+And this is certainly the best recipe for a successful one-day trip to both Denver and Boulder.